Pulover/PuloversMacroCreator/Documentation/About.md

 ## Version 5.1.4
 * Added support for defining *any* hotkey for **Play** manually in Edit Macros window.
+* Added *Go to* command in edit menu.
 * Added font size setting for macro list in view menu.
 * Added font size setting for preview panel.
 * Fixed bug when closing macro tab.

 ## Version 5.1.3
 * Fixed bugs in *Capture key presses* feature.
-* Fixed bugs when recording keystorkes.
+* Fixed bugs when recording keystrokes.

 ## Version 5.1.2
 * Added *Go to selected line* button and *Auto-select code* on **Preview window**.